 Requirements

-• RTD Phidgets (TMP 1200): supports 2-, 3-, 4-wire RTD mode
+RTD Phidgets (TMP 1200): supports 2-, 3-, 4-wire RTD mode

-• Phidgets cables (e.g. 3002_0, 3003_0, 3004_0 )
+Phidgets cables (e.g. 3002_0, 3003_0, 3004_0 )

-Note: there are various types of Phidgets cables available for the connection.
+There are various types of Phidgets cables available for the connection.
 Please consult the Phidgets website for the TMP1200, and click on Connection & Compatibility to learn more about whether the Phidgets cable you use is supported by the Phidgets device.

 Setup options

-You cannot splice the probe cables to use for parallel readouts (e.g. digital readout on roasting machine and input for Roasting Intelligence data bridge will not work).
+You cannot splice the probe cables to use for parallel readouts (e.g., digital readout on roasting machine and input for Roasting Intelligence data bridge will not work).

 Depending on your setup and the type of probes, there are two connection options: